Dr-Priyanka-Jain/RNAseq-analysis-using-R-and-Python-/R/readme.md

 sampleInfo <- read.table("sample_info.csv", header=TRUE, sep=",", row.names=1)
 ```
 ### STEP 9:  Differential Gene Expression
 Differential expression is the process of determining the differences in gene expression levels between different biological conditions.
-It identifies which genes are expressed at different levels under varying experimental conditions, such as treatments, time points, or disease states.
+It identifies which set of genes are expressed at different levels under varying experimental conditions, such as treatments, time points, or disease states.

 edgeR stores data in a simple list-based data object called a DGEList.
 This type of object is
-easy to use because it can be manipulated like any list in R. The function readDGE makes a
+easy to use because it can be manipulated like any list in R.
-DGEList object directly.

 dgeFull is a variable here in which we are saving DGEList.
 ```